SORTEDfood/backend-developer-test/README.md

 **Retrieve shopping lists**

 Shopping lists should only be retrievable by the user that created them/they belong to.
-The total cost of a shopping list should be calculated the first time it's retrieved, and subsequently if it's changed
+The total cost of a shopping list should be calculated the first time it's retrieved, and subsequently only if it's changed.
+Please optimise this calculation for database query performance.

+The shopping list API response should contain all of the shopping list items.
+The shopping list item ingredient data should appear in the response either as a list of FKs, or as a nested array of ingredient objects, based on an optional URL parameter `e.g. <url>?expanded=ingredients`

 ## Notes
 * Seed the ingredient & shopping list tables with the provided data.
 Add these as part of the initial migrations.
 * The shopping list API(s) will need user authentication.
 The ingredient API(s) should be publicly accessible.
 * Don't forget to add documentation comments to the API endpoints to explain how to use them
+* Assume that any clients using this API expect a consistent error message response/format
-* Add an indication of how you would approach testing across the layers of the API
+* Add some examples of how you would approach testing across the layers of the API
 * Write concise and clear commit messages
 * How you might add caching backed with redis _(optional)_
 * Add rate limiting to the API at 60 req/min _(optional)_